imazen/resizer-web/content/licenses/enterprise.md

 Copyright (c) 2012 Imazen

 This license is to a Business entity.
-For personal or freelancer use, see the [Professional license][pro]
+For personal or freelancer use, see the Professional license.

 All employees and contract workers of the Business are granted the following rights: